-40. Under ECA, 1995 and ECR, 1997 industrial units and projects are classified into four categories according to "their site and impact on the environment" and size of investment, and each category (Green, Orange-A, Orange-B and Red) requires a
+40. Under ECA, 1995 and ECR, 1997 industrial units and projects are classified into four categories according to "their site and impact on the environment" and size of investment, and each category (Green, Orange-A, Orange-B and Red) requires a different level of environmental assessment as a prerequisite for the Department of Environment (DoE) in granting the LCC and ECC that allow the project to proceed.

-41. As per Schedule 1 of ECA, 1995 Benapole Pourashava roads & drains subproject is likely to be classified as Orange-B category (Table 3).
+41. As per Schedule 1 of ECA, 1995 Bandarban Pourashava roads & drains subproject is likely to be classified as Orange-B category (Table 3).
 Thus ECC is required from the DoE prior to commencement of the subproject.

-Table 3: Likely Government of Bangladesh Classification of Benapole Pourashava

-Roads & Municipal Facilities Subproject
+Table 3: Likely Government of Bangladesh Classification of Bandarban Pourashava Roads & Drains Subproject

-SI no Subproject Component Equivalent in Schedule I of ECR DoE Classification 1.
-Roads, and Municipal Facilities Road provisions (include Road Rehabilitation/Constructi on, road resurfacing, road signs, intersection, T-Junction, Sharp bend improvement & RCC Drain Construction) (Rehabilitation/Construc tion and extension of road (feeder road, local road) & RCC Drain Construction Orange - B
+SI Subproject Component Component Equivalent in Schedule I of ECR DoE Classification 1.
+Roads, and Drains Road provisions (include Road Rehabilitation/Construction, road resurfacing, road signs, intersection, T-Junction, Sharp bend improvement & RCC Drain Construction) (Rehabilitation/Construction and extension of road (feeder road, local road) & RCC Drain Construction Orange - B

-- 42. Rule 7 of the ECR, 1997 indicates that the application for ECC must be made to the relevant DoE Divisional Officer, and the application for Orange-B category projects will include the following: - (i) Completed Application for ECC, and the appropriate fee; - (ii) Report on the feasibility of the project; - (iii) Report on the IEE for the project; - (iv) Report on the environmental management plan (EMP); - (v) No objection certificate from the local authority; - (vi) Emergency plan relating to adverse environmental impact and plan for mitigation of the effect of pollution; and - (vii) Outline of the relocation and rehabilitation plan (where applicable). - 43.
-DoE has 30 days to respond to receipt of the ECC application for an Orange-B category project. - 44.
-This IEE will serve the basis for the ECC application and will be supplemented to fulfil any additional government requirements.
+42. Rule 7 of the ECR, 1997 indicates that the application for ECC must be made to the relevant DoE Divisional Officer, and the application for Orange-B category projects will include the following:

+- (i) Completed Application for ECC, and the appropriate fee; - (ii) Report on the feasibility of the project; - (iii) Report on the IEE for the project; - (iv) Report on the environmental management plan (EMP); - (v) No objection certificate from the local authority; - (vi) Emergency plan relating to adverse environmental impact and plan for mitigation of the effect of pollution; and - (vii) Outline of the relocation and rehabilitation plan (where applicable).

+43. DoE has 30 days to respond to receipt of the ECC application for an Orange-B category project.

+44. This IEE will serve the basis for the ECC application and will be supplemented to fulfil any additional government requirements.